Layers and groups

 3.7.
 Set the current layer

-The current layer is the one that is selected in the Layers window (appears with a dark selection color).
+The current layer is selected in the Layers window (appearing in blue).
 Any elements that you add to the canvas will go into this current layer.

-To change the current layer, simply select (e.g. click) the layer you want in the Layers window.
+To change the current layer, simply click to select the layer you want in the Layers window.

 3.8.
 Delete a layer

-To delete a layer (and all of its contained elements), select the layer in the Layers window and then click Delete Layers from the toolbar.
+To delete a layer (and all of its contained elements), select the layer in the Layers window and then click Delete in the toolbar.

 3.9.
 Move an element from one layer to another

 In the Layers window, if you view the elements for one layer and another layer, you can move an element between the two layers using drag-and-drop.